hkpeterpeter/finish_alert/readme.md

 Programs may run for a long time.
 It is useful to say something when the program is finished in macOS.

+[Say](https://ss64.com/osx/say.html) is a utility program to convert text to audible speech.

-A better `Hello World` example using different programming languages:
+Try to make better `Hello World` examples using different programming languages:
 - [Python](#Python)
 - [Swift](#Swift)
 - [Go](#Go)